 One of the smartest ways to set your financial goals create a game plan to achieve them this is to learn from others who have (or have accomplished) similar goals.
-To help give you some ideas, we asked these self-made millionaires and Advisors in The Oracles to share their top money advice for 2020.
+To help give you some ideas, we asked these self-made millionaires and Advisors in The Oracles to share their top money advice.

 Invest in yourself

 “My financial resolution is the same every year: to invest in myself.
 I blew all of my first commission on a fancy fur coat from Bergdorf Goodman.
 The minute I put on that coat, I knew it was the best $340 I’d ever spent.

 Sure, I could have put the money into my growing business, but I knew I needed to invest in myself to get ahead.
 The coat made me feel like the queen of New York real estate, and everyone around me started to believe it.

 Whether it’s a new coat to look the part, a massage to unwind, or just an afternoon off with a friend, you’ll never regret an investment in yourself.”

 StartupNation exclusive discounts and savings on Dell products and accessories: Learn more here